rubyu/path-override/README.md

 ### Why did not you use BAT or VBS?

-Microsoft seems to have a special view on calling process, especially about arguments.
+Microsoft seems to have a unique view on calling process, especially about arguments.
-Especially regarding the escaping of arguments, it is a special one unparalleled.
+Regarding the escaping of arguments, it is a special one unparalleled.
 Let's not approach them unless necessary.